- The Animal Welfare Act (2018:1192).

 According to the Swedish Animal Welfare Act, with the exception of teaching, it is the use of animals in research that determines whether it is defined as an animal test, and not whether or what suffering is caused.

-According to the EU definition, animal testing is when animals are subjected to any form of painful procedure for research purposes.(2) Procedure means injection, surgery or any other intervention that causes pain, suffering, distress or lasting damage.
+According to the EU definition, animal testing is only when animals are subjected to any form of painful procedure for research purposes.(2) Procedure means injection, surgery or any other intervention that causes pain, suffering, distress or lasting damage.

 In animal testing, a large number of animals are subjected to varying degrees of pain and distress.
 This may occur even before they are used in testing.
 Breeding and genetic manipulation can cause animals to be born with diseases and/or deformities.
 Almost all animals used in animal testing will die as a result of the testing or will be killed at the end of the tests.